Fragments and finds along the way. Thoughts in passing, notes that stay. Visual sketches, process marks — small lights flickering in the dark.

 „Photography begins with arrangement – placing one beside another, letting time appear in the space between.“

-Who's gaze ist it?
+Whose gaze is it?

 Simone